ZhipengHong0123/Speech-Emotion-Recognition/README.md

 # Model and Result
 We used Pytorch to build our model.
-We follow the structure of the ResNet but instead of using `nn.Conv2D` we change to `nn.Conv1D`
+We follow the structure of the ResNet but instead of using `nn.Conv2D` we change to `nn.Conv1D`.
-For the Sequence Model, we also try deploying Bidirectional GRU, Bidirectional LSTM and Attention model.
-The training speed is not as fast as CNN model, so we only train 25 epochs.
+For the Sequence Model, we also tried deploying Bidirectional GRU, Bidirectional LSTM and Attention model.
+The training speed was not as fast as CNN model, so we only trained 25 epochs.

 | Model | Accuracy |
 |--------|--------|